-Requirements for the position include: a completed doctoral degree in Sociology (or closely related field appropriate to the area of specialization), a demonstrated record of excellence in teaching, and a demonstrable potential to develop a record of research.
+Requirements for the position include: a completed doctoral degree in Sociology (or closely related field appropriate to the area of specialization), a demonstrated record of excellence in teaching, and a demonstrable potential to develop a record of externally funded research.

 The College of Arts & Science offers a dynamic combination of programs in the humanities and fine arts, the social sciences and the sciences.
 There are over 8,000 undergraduate and graduate students in the College and 325 faculty, including 12 Canada Research Chairs.
 The College emphasizes student and faculty research, interdisciplinary programs, community outreach and international opportunities.

 The University of Saskatchewan is located in Saskatoon, Saskatchewan, a city with a diverse and thriving economic base, a vibrant arts community and a full range of leisure opportunities.
 The University has a reputation for excellence in teaching, research and scholarly activities and offers a full range of undergraduate, graduate, and professional programs to a student population of about 21,000.
 The University is one of Canada’s leading research-intensive universities.

 Applications, including a curriculum vitae, a statement of interests, current and projected research activities, a sample of recently published work, and any available teaching evaluations, should be sent to:

 College of Arts and Science

 Saskatoon SK S7N 5A5

 Applicants should also arrange for three reference letters to be sent to the same address or fax number.
 Applications will be accepted until February 28, 2014.
 More information about the Department of Sociology and its programs can be found at www.arts.usask.ca/sociology/.